Mobilité Francophone

 Nope, that’s why this is the easiest LMIA exempt work permit you can get outside of the IEC Program.
 The requirements are totally different than the IEC program (like the Working Holiday).

-• There is no limit on how often you can apply for this work permit.
+• Additionally, there’s no limit on how often you can apply for this work permit.

-• There is no TEER category requirement (this might change in the future).
+• Finally, it currently has no TEER category requirement, although this might change in the future.

 What are the requirements for the Mobilité Francophone?